Fsu0413/QtCompile/library/999-Misc/004-Histories.md

 ## 2020.1.16
 Recompress the Qt 5.6 static `full` packages due to a script bug which causes the missing of OpenSSL libraries.
-Note that the packages are not re-compiled.
+Note that the packages are not rebuilt.
 (Qt 5.12 packages will update later when OpenSSL 1.1 series or Qt 5.12 series updates)

 ## 2020.1.5
-Packages using OpenSSL 1.0.2 Series recompiled using OpenSSL 1.0.2u.
+Packages using OpenSSL 1.0.2 Series rebuilt using OpenSSL 1.0.2u.
 Including all Qt 4 packages and non-macOS Qt 5.6/5.9 packages.

 Since OpenSSL 1.0.2 Series has reached EOL, there will be no further Qt 4 and Qt 5.6 builds.